wictorwilen/Microsoft-teams-docs/teams/connectors.md

 ![Screenshot of a dialog box showing a list of available Connectors, with a button for adding each one](images/connector_list.png)

+For more examples, see [Accessing Office 365 Connectors from Microsoft Teams](https://docs.microsoft.com/en-us/outlook/actionable-messages/#accessing-office-365-connectors-from-microsoft-teams).

 ## Using Office 365 Connector cards in Microsoft Teams

 The Office 365 Connector card provides a flexible layout with multiple sections, images, and fields.